agateau/yokadi/README.markdown

 ## Encrypt your tasks

-Whenever you want to protect your todo list data, yokadi provide a simple mechanism to encrypt a task title or description.
-This is usefull when you store passwords like tasks or notes.
+Whenever you want to protect your todo list data, Yokadi provides a simple mechanism to encrypt a task title or description.
+This is useful when you store passwords like tasks or notes.

 Let's encrypt a task and a note title with the -c option: